 rHer story “Pokey Out Wire” was highly commended for the Over the Edge New Writer of the Year Award 2016.

 Her story “Hear the dogs barking” was published in the Galway Review magazine, July 2016.
 It can be read here.

-Her story “In the event of sudden loss in cabin pressure” is being used in a short unit on Irish literature for a Grade 10 class in St. Margaret’s Episcopal School in Southern California.
+Her story “In the event of a sudden loss of cabin pressure” is being used in a short unit on Irish literature for a Grade 10 class at St. Margaret’s Episcopal School in Southern California.

 Her short story “Getting out into the night” was published in Spontaneity Magazine Issue 7, 2015.
 It can be found here.

 Her short story “The Statues of Saint Jude and Buddha” was published in Boyne Berries Issue 17, Spring 2015.